-Welsh Labour and Plaid Cymru close to Senedd deal
+Welsh Labour and Plaid Cymru close to Senedd co-operation deal

 By James Williams